AAGaming00/Material-You-Apps/README.md

 ---

 ## 🆕 Whats New!
+- Added a thank you note!
+- Added Gcam port!
-- Added the nightlies of the Aurora Store!
+- Added Motorola Camera!
-- Fixed Typo's
-- Moved Ruppu to notes!
-- Moved Tachiyomi to other type of Media!
+- Additions to design!
-- Added Saku!
-- Added Flashlight-Tiramisu!
+- Added "Clock" Section
+- added Clock ,Simple Clock, and clock you!
+- Moved Cofi To clock Section!
 ---

 ## 👑 Better Lists lol: